MedioAI/Chrome-Extension/README.md

-# MedioAI: Enhance Udio & Suno
+# MedioAI: Enhance Udio

-### Transform your Suno & Udio experience.
+### Transform your Udio experience.
 Use the Song Studio, Tag Builder, AI Assistant, Audio Tools, 5k+ Built in Tags & Much More!

 ---

 > Note: Work in Progress
 >
-> ### Suno
->
-> - Suno Integration
-> - Suno Download button
-> - Suno Audio Notification
->
 > ### General
 >
-> - Clause API AI Integration
+> - Claude API AI Integration
 > - More tags in database
 >
 > ---